DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

 ![image](https://user-images.githubusercontent.com/100805322/220069237-251fcc47-ca8b-4f98-9b06-cf5fd7e19ec3.png)

   A safety relay is a relay made specificly to monitor the safety of a machine.
 The safety relay will be connected to the non-contact interlock switches, and will report when any switch is missing the signal of their actuator.
-In the case the system's motor starts while the safey report is going off, it will trigger an immediate shut down of the system's functions.
+In the case the system's motor starts while the safey report is going off, it will trigger an immediate shut down of the system's functions. **(C3)**

-  The hardware chosen for the device meets the standards required by ISO 13849-1 (Safety of Machinery) and IEC 61508/IEC 62061 (Functional Safety of Electronic Safety-related Systems), and meet all the specifications of our system.
+  The hardware chosen for the device meets the standards required by ISO 13849-1 (Safety of Machinery) and IEC 61508/IEC 62061 (Functional Safety of Electronic Safety-related Systems), and meet all the specifications of the system.

   In conjunction with the safety relay will be a manual RESET switch.
 It was decided that it would be better to have a manual switch in place of an automated variant.
 While there are sensors that can confirm if the doors where closed, there is no absolute way to know if the space is clear of any objects.
 Also, if the relay ever forces a system shutdown, it will need to be inpected by an administrator.
 It will be inspected for any hardware issuse and possible tamperage.

-  After the all clear is given, the administrator will unlock the interal machine lock and press the RESET switch.
+  After the all clear is given, the administrator will unlock the interal machine lock and press the RESET switch. **(C4)**

-### Non-contact interlock switches (C1)
+### Non-contact interlock switches

 After doing some research, it was found that using Non-contact interlock switches would work best for the vending device.
 Using RFID technology, these sensors have several layers of protection and are considered to be the **"Gold Standard"** for RFID coded safey sensors.